yii-tools/forms/docs/input/checkbox.md

 <label for="contactform-agree"><input id="contactform-agree" name="ContactForm[agree]" type="checkbox">Agree</label>
 ```

-For default the label is generated from the attribute name.
+For default, the label is generated from the attribute name.
 You can change it by using the `label()` method.

 ## Example with input hidden for unchecked